lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/index.md

 - plugins
 ---

 This is the third in the series of basic Ares coding tutorials.
-The first tutorial dealt with simple code snippets.
-The second showed how to add stand-alone commands.
-This tutorial shows you how to design an entire plugin.

 ## What We'll Cover